nus-cs2103-AY2425S1/tp/docs/UserGuide.md

       "311 Clementi ave 5 unit 022" (without commas) will be treated as the same client address.

 Examples:
-* This command adds a new client to the client list with the following information:
+* The command below adds a new client to the client list with the following information:
     * Client name: John Doe
+    * Client number: 98765432
-    * Client email: 98765432
+    * Client email: johnd@example.com
     * Home address: John street, block 123, #01-01
     * Client birthday: 2000-12-12
     * Client next appointment: 2024-12-12 12:00